Azincourt Energy (CVE:AAZ) Shares Down 25% – Should You Sell?

 Azincourt Energy Corp.
-(CVE:AAZ – Get Free Report) shares were down 25% during trading on Monday .
+(CVE:AAZ – Get Free Report)’s share price traded down 25% on Monday .
 The company traded as low as C$0.02 and last traded at C$0.02.
-Approximately 297,612 shares changed hands during trading, a decline of 56% from the average daily volume of 671,944 shares.
+311,612 shares changed hands during trading, a decline of 54% from the average session volume of 672,012 shares.
 The stock had previously closed at C$0.02.

 About Azincourt Energy